michaelmorosa/HungerGames/README.md

 # HungerGames
-Hunger Games Simulation that uses recursion, object-oriented programming, and a random number generator
+Hunger Games Simulation that uses Recursion, Object-Oriented Programming, and a Random Number Generator